Siege of Curicta: Aftermath

 Following the siege Antonius was captured along with the majority of his men, many of whom would soon switch sides and bolster Pompey's ranks.
 In fact, one of Caesar's few mentions of these events claims that a centurion named Titus Pullo who was set against him during the Battle of Pharsalus had been instrumental in undermining Gaius Antonius' efforts to defend Curicta.

 The battle was regarded as a disaster for the Caesarian cause.
-It seems to have had considerable significance to Caesar who mentions it alongside the death of Curio as one of the worst setbacks of the civil war.
+It seems to have had considerable significance to Caesar who mentions it alongside the death of Curio at the Battle of the Bagradas as one of the worst setbacks of the civil war.
 Of the four instances that Suetonius gives of the most disastrous defeats suffered by Populares in the civil war, both the defeat of Dolabella's fleet and the capitulation of the legions at Curicta are listed.
 It is also noted that all four major defeats were suffered by subordinates and not by Caesar himself.

 While the events at Curicta are referred to in Caesar's commentaries they are notably absent from his main narrative; this may be because Caesar had the defeat retroactively expunged or simply that he never got around to writing about it.